jeromeetienne/threex.coloradjust/README.md

 colorRenderer.setColorCube('nightvision')
 ```

-There is a smooth linear transition between the old colors and the new ones.
+There is a smooth linear transition between the old colorCube and the new colorCube.
 You can tune the delay like this.

 ```javascript
 // set the transition delay to 2 seconds colorRenderer.delay	= 2;